romac/malachite/specs/english/proofs_scheduling.md

 We define, for the sake of the scheduling protocol, the **primary proposer** of height `H` as the proposer of its first round, i.e., `proposer(H,0)`.

+### Epochs

+Starknet restricts how often the validator set can be updated by adopting the concept _Starknet Validator Epochs_ (SVE).
+An epoch `e` is a sequence of heights, with predefined length `E`, during which the validator set adopted in consensus remains unchanged.
+Moreover, the validator set to be adopted in epoch `e + 2` is defined when the last block of epoch `e` is committed, i.e., when epoch `e + 1` is about to start.
+More details it this [document](./forced-updates/README.md).

+For the sake of proof scheduling, when a block at height `H` of epoch `e` is committed, the validator set adopted in all heights of epoch `e` is known, and so is the validator set to be adopted in all heights of epoch `e + 1`.
+In the best case, `H` is the last height of epoch `e`, so that the validator sets of the next two fulls epochs are known, i.e., the validator set is known up to height `H + 2E`.
+In the worst case, `H` is the penultimate height of epoch `e`, i.e., there is still one height on the current epoch, and the validator set is known up to height `H + 1 + E`.

+As a result, if the system is formed by `K` strands then the schedule algorithm implicitly requires `K <= E + 1`.
+In this way, when the block at height `H` is committed, the validator set `valset(H')` of the block `H' = H + K` where the proof of block `H` is expected to be included is known by all system participants.

 ### Blocks

 Blocks proposed in a round of the consensus protocol and eventually committed